HenryQuan/BatteryBar/README.md

-# DEPRECATED
-I no longer use a MacBook.
-It will be back if I get another MacBook.

 # Battery Bar
 Displaying time left for your MacBooks.
 Part of my [Battery68 project](https://github.com/HenryQuan/68).
+Due to my job, I am back again using MacBook and maybe more features will be added.

 ## Motivations
 Recently, I got an old 2011 MacBook Pro 15 and I was concerned about its battery life.
 Therefore, this app was created.